Chaos (2005 action film): Plot

-When reviewing video footage from the bank, Dekker notices one corner of the bank is deliberately shielded from view.
-In that corner, they find the bank regional manager's computer.
-Fingerprints on the keyboard reveal the identity of a hacker that Conners himself had arrested, but whose conviction was overturned after the shooting on the bridge.
-He had placed a virus in the bank system that would transfer about a billion $$ in thousands of small transactions around the world.
-Conners and Dekker want to question the hacker, but he is shot dead by Lorenz, and a gunfight ensues, during which Lorenz manages to escape.
-Dekker questions the hospitalized bank robber identified in the news footage and finally breaks him when he casually explains the impact of a massive overdose of morphine while slowly injecting something into the suspect's drip.
-An amazed Conners watches and later calls him a hypocrite.
-Dekker responds by explaining he only injected more saline solution.
+When reviewing video footage from the bank robbery, Dekker notices that the bank regional manager's computer is deliberately shielded from view.
+Fingerprints on the keyboard reveal the identity of a hacker that Conners had arrested, but whose conviction was overturned after the shooting on the bridge.
+The hacker had placed a virus in the bank system that would transfer one billion dollars to the robbers' accounts through thousands of small transactions around the world.
+Conners and Dekker go to question the hacker, but he is shot dead by Lorenz.

-The suspect reveals Lorenz is Scott Curtis, the brother of John shot earlier, and Conners leads a stakeout at an address where all the gang are to meet that night; Scott's house.
-Forced to go before Scott arrives, a shootout results in both suspects' deaths, and a bomb blows up the building while Conners is inside.
-Dekker is devastated but realizes that Callo's signature requesting material from the evidence storage was forged by the evidence custody officer, who reveals that Scott is actually York.
-In a flashback, York stands on the bridge and fires the first shot, killing the hostage in the opening sequence.
-Tracking Lorenz/York's mobile phone, Dekker surprises York at a diner, and York takes a woman hostage in a reversal of the standoff on the bridge.
-Dekker chases and eventually kills York.
+Dekker questions the hospitalized bank robber, who reveals that Lorenz is Scott Curtis, the brother of John Curtis.
+Conners leads a stakeout at Scott's house, where they suspect Scott will kill the remaining bank robbers in his crew.
+A shootout results in the suspects' deaths, and a bomb blows up the house while Conners is inside.
+Dekker realizes that Callo's signature from the evidence storage was forged by the evidence custody officer, who reveals that "Scott Curtis" is actually Connors' partner, York.
+Tracking York's mobile phone, Dekker surprises York at a diner and pursues him.
+After a struggle, Dekker kills York in self-defense.

-When Dekker pays for his coffee at the diner, he discovers the banknote Conners used to pay for lunch with is also scented, which means Conners was also involved in taking the money from police evidence.
-Dekker finds a copy of James Gleick's Chaos: Making a New Science in Conners' house, showing he had faked an earlier ignorance of the mathematics.
+When Dekker pays for his coffee at the diner, he discovers the ten-dollar banknote that he'd taken from Conners earlier after a meal together, is scented, revealing that Conners was involved in the entire scheme along with York.
+Dekker finds a copy of James Gleick's Chaos: Making a New Science in Conners' house, showing he had faked his ignorance of the mathematics.
 On a hunch, Dekker looks for airline tickets booked in Gleick's name and runs to the airport.

-During a mobile call between the now disguised Conners and the searching Dekker at the busy airport, flashbacks reveal how the seemingly unconnected events in the film form a pattern, just as predicted in chaos theory.
-Conners reveals that he placed his badge on the corpse of one of York's henchmen before the explosion.
-Conners and York recruited a group of ex-convicts from their past.
+Conners calls Dekker as Dekker frantically searches for him in the busy airport.
+Flashbacks reveal how the seemingly unconnected events in the film formed a pattern.
+Conners had placed his badge on the corpse of one of York's henchmen before the explosion.
+Conners and York had recruited a group of ex-convicts to pull off the heist, angry for being abandoned after giving so much of their lives in service, but York had gone off the deep end rather than listening to Connors.
 Callo was framed for being a dirty cop.
-Conners ends the call, walks casually to a private jet, and takes off while sipping champagne.
+Conners tells Dekker he only killed those who deserved it, ends the call, and escapes on a private jet.